OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScan_InterviewNotes/ODL_ND6_InterviewNotes.md

 #  ODL: ND6 Interview Notes

 *ND6 is the director of a small (serving <5K people) rural library system spread out over a large area and several branches.
-Local government agencies do not currently publish open data.
+Local government agencies do not currently publish open data.*

-## What population does the libary serve?
+## What population does the library serve?
 - The library's population comprises mainly young families and retirees, with very few middle-aged adults.
 The population is largely Caucasian, native English speakers.
 The area also has many low-income residents.

 ## What does the library's event programming look like?